reframejs/reframe/docs/usage-manual.template.md

 export default HelloWorldPage;
 ~~~

-We call `HelloWorldPage` a *page object*.
+We call `HelloWorldPage` a *page config*.
-Every page is defined by such page object.
+Every page is defined by such page config.

-Note that it is important to save the page object with a filename that ends with `.html.js`.
+Note that it is important to save the page config with a filename that ends with `.html.js`.
 We will discuss later why.

 Let's now run our Hello World page.